- We carefully select and assign to you a second- or third-year student who is interested in your particular area of practice and expertise.

 - As our office prepares for upcoming presentations, we will contact those alumni who express an interest in speaking when need arises for speakers in your area of practice or expertise.

-- The legal practice discussion group meeting takes place in a more intimate, informal setting with approximately two to five students.
+- Lunch with Lawyers group meeting takes place in a more intimate, informal setting with approximately three to seven students.

 - Alumni meet with a small group of students for informal discussions and questions about areas of practice and expertise.